 That’s the way I felt driving through Tarpley, Texas on the way to Utopia.
 We were headed to the Lost Maples Cafe for an early dinner.
 (I mean, who doesn’t want to hurry up and get to Utopia already?!)

-Upon the approach east to west on FM-470, a few houses suddenly appear along with a small restaurant (Mac & Ernie’s Roadside Eatery) to the right.
+Upon the approach east to west on FM-470, a few houses suddenly appear along with a small restaurant (Mac and Ernie’s Roadside Eatery; a review HERE) to the right.
 After that, also on the right, is an iron fence with three sets of scores of empty glass bottles — clear, brown, green (ostensibly beer bottles without the labels — hanging there, catching the late afternoon sun from the west.

-Mac & Ernie’s, by the way, calls itself a “Colorful, no-frills restaurant serving American classics with a modern twist, plus beer & wine.”
-By my standards, there appear to be frills enough to make me a happy diner.
-It also has received no small amount of media attention.
+Mac and Ernie’s, by the way, calls itself a “Colorful, no-frills restaurant serving American classics with a modern twist, plus beer & wine.”
+By my standards, those appear to be frills enough to make me a happy diner.
+It also has received no small amount of media attention and was even featured on Food Networks’ “Diners, Drive-Ins and Dives.”
 While we didn’t stop this time — my heart was set on Lost Maples — this is definitely on my To-Try list on Google Maps.
 You have to keep your eyes peeled for it on a relaxing Saturday afternoon drive.

 Briefest of histories

 Tarpley is an unincorporated community in Bandera County.
 It was originally a post office named Hondo Cañon and then, in 1899, was renamed Tarpley after the postmaster’s son.
 The population in 2000 was 30.
 No 2010 Census data is available, and the high water mark was 40 residents in 1984.